|There's no good way out of this tangent, so enjoy some sweet missiles!|

 Summarizing all of this

 The core mistake some players make with Raiders is they see the Raider's black dice batteries and high max speed and think of them as faster baby Gladiators.
-The Raider's defense token suite, hull zone arc geometry, lackluster (for its speed/size) yaw at higher speeds, flak dice setup, and general desire to support and be supported by the rest of your fleet are opposed to this usage.
+The Raider's defense token suite, hull zone arc geometry, unremarkable (for its speed/size) yaw at higher speeds, flak dice setup, and general desire to support and be supported by the rest of your fleet are opposed to this usage.
 It is often an attempt to use Raiders this way, and subsequently failing, that convinces players Raiders are worthless when the complaint from those players is actually "I can't successfully use Raiders the way I thought they should be used at first."
 Using Raiders well can be very rewarding but requires using them in support of a fleet with a moderate to high number of activations and keeping them at speed 2 or so to "catch" enemy ships/squadrons until necessity dictates a speed change.

 Fleet-building and other basic advice